junzhin/junzhin-homepage/index.md

 ## Extra

 A passionate fan of documentaries.
 I enjoy strategy games, especially grand strategy games from Paradox Interactive.
+I like playing table tennis and practicing calligraphy.
 Always curious and love experimenting with new ideas.

 ## Contact